njtman/cordova-plugin-inappbrowser/README.md

     - __clearsessioncache__: set to `yes` to have the session cookie cache cleared before the new window is opened
     - __toolbar__:  set to `yes` or `no` to turn the toolbar on or off for the InAppBrowser (defaults to `yes`)
     - __statusbarcolor__: set the iOS native status bar color inside the InAppBrowser by providing a hex color value.
+    - __statusbarstyle: set the iOS native status bar style inside of the InAppBrowser.
+Set to `lightContent` for UIStatusBarStyleLightContent. (default is `UIStatusBarStyleDefault`)
     - __enableViewportScale__:  Set to `yes` or `no` to prevent viewport scaling through a meta tag (defaults to `no`).
     - __mediaPlaybackRequiresUserAction__: Set to `yes` to prevent HTML5 audio or video from autoplaying (defaults to `no`).
     - __allowInlineMediaPlayback__: Set to `yes` or `no` to allow in-line HTML5 media playback, displaying within the browser window rather than a device-specific playback interface.
 The HTML's `video` element must also include the `webkit-playsinline` attribute (defaults to `no`)